-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete LACERA.com Redesign Update and modern website. nize LACER A.com.
-This in cludes a comp ete review of all content on the FY 2017 - 18 SY со Current Update Significant progre been designed, a and overall struct site organization. of reviewing all si COVID-19 respor launch. nd beta te ture of data Subject m te content sted with me a categories. natter experts .
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete LACERA.com Redesign Update and modernize LACERA.com.
+This includes a complete review of all content on the website.
+FY 2017 - 18 SY CO Significant progress has been made on this project.
+The site architecture has Current Update Significant progre been designed, a and overall struct site organization. of reviewing all si COVID-19 respor launch. nd beta te ture of data Subject m te content sted with me a categories. natter experts .
 Some delay mbers to gain This input has throughout L vs have occuri i feedback on r s been used to ACERA are in red as a result navigation fine tune the the process of the